liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. my primary goal is to prevent a similar occurrence by making the necessary recommendations to enhance the safety of the maritime domain worldwide
 1. failed mutiny attempt
 1. a crucial conversation is going to be held
-1. the situation has now been de-escalated; The situation has now been escalated
 1. obvious thing
 1. moonlight sonata 3rd movement
 1. I don't understand how that's a language barrier